Axia-Tech/AXIA-wiki/docs/learn/learn-common-good-chains.md

 Some examples of potential public utility chains are bridges, SOLAR/LUNAR-denominated smart contract platforms, and [generic asset chains](#statemint).

-Public utility parachains would typically grant privileged business logic to AXIASolar’s governance.
+Public utility parachains would typically grant privileged business logic to AXIACoin’s governance.
-Just as the AXIASolar Relay Chain has several privileged functions like setting the validator count or allocating SOLAR from the Treasury, these parachains can have privileged functions like changing system parameters or triggering an upgrade.
+Just as the AXIACoin Relay Chain has several privileged functions like setting the validator count or allocating SOLAR from the Treasury, these parachains can have privileged functions like changing system parameters or triggering an upgrade.